Weather Warnings - Flood Warning - Mary River

 Mary River downstream of Gympie:

-The Mary River at Miva will continue easing and remain below the minor flood level (7.50 m).
+The Mary River at Miva is expected to remain below the minor flood level (7.50 m) during the remainder of Wednesday.
+Renewed rises are possible into Thursday with forecast rainfall.

-The Mary River at Tiaro peaked just below the minor flood level at 5.79 metres around 03:00 pm Friday 29 March and is currently at 5.24 metres and easing, below the minor flood level.
+The Mary River at Tiaro is currently at 5.29 metres and falling, below the minor flood level.

-The Mary River at Tiaro will continue easing and remain below the minor flood level (6.00 m).
+The Mary River at Tiaro is expected to remain below the minor flood level (6.00 m) during the remainder of Wednesday.
+Renewed rises are possible into Thursday with forecast rainfall.

 Flood Safety Advice: